 Compliance is checked as follows.

-For socket-outlet parts of adaptors, by
+For socket outlet parts of adaptors, by

-A test to ascertain that the maximum force necessary to withdraw the test plug from the socket-outlet part is not higher than the force specified in Table 19 in IS 1293 considering the rating of each socket-outlet type, and
+A test to ascertain that the maximum force necessary to withdraw the test plug from the socket-outlet part is not higher than the force specified in Table 19 in IS 1293 considering the rating of each socket-outlet type; and

 A test to ascertain that the minimum force necessary to withdraw a single pin gauge from the individual contact assembly is not lower than the force specified in Table 19 in IS 1293 considering the rating of each socket-outlet type.